Insuring a Listed Building

 The Historic Environment Service (Cadw) grade buildings based on their level of importance.

-• Grade II* - Are particularly important
+- Grade II* - particularly important buildings of more than special interest.